AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-style-structure-refs.md

 }
 ```

-Now, you'll see how you can build a wrapper function to the [Generate Images API](../api/image_generation/V3/) call that optionally allows you to pass the ID of an uploaded image:
+Now, you'll see an examplf of a wrapper function for the [Generate Images API](../api/image_generation/V3/) call that optionally allows you to pass the id of an uploaded style reference image in the `uploadId` parameter:

 ```js
 async function generateImage(prompt, id, token, styleReference) {